BackupTheBerlios/librazur/librazur/m2/maven-fixcrlf-plugin/README.txt

  - encoding: new file encoding                           [default is ISO-8859-1]
  - eol: specifies how end-of-lines (EOL) characters are to be handled; possible values are: mac, unix, dos                                  [default is unix]
+ - fixlast: whether to add an EOL at the end of file           [default is true]
  - stripEndSpaces: remove spaces at the end of line            [default is true]
  - includes: file masks to include     [default is **/*.java, **/*.css, **/*.js, **/*.xml, **/*.properties, **/*.txt]